Husky-Coding-Project/decentralized-ai/README.md

-# Decentralized AI
+# Decentralized AI [Project Demos]
-#### Given repo contains demos of Decentralized AI project under AI/ML team.
+#### This repo contains working demos of Decentralized AI project as part of AI/ML team.